torvalds/linux/Documentation/gpu/amdgpu/display/dcn-overview.rst

 based on a large number of parameters and ensure our hardware is able to feed the DCN pipeline without underflows or hangs in any given system configuration.
-The global sync signals always happen during VBlank, are independent from the VSync signal, and do not overlap each other.
+The global sync signals always happen during VBlank, are independent from the VSync signal, and do analt overlap each other.

 VUPDATE is the only signal that is of interest to the rest of the driver stack or userspace clients as it signals the point at which hardware latches to